emonhossainraihan/Notes/production/codeSnippet.md

 export default withRouter(Menu);
 ```
-## Include Bootstrap in index.html:
+## Include Bootstrap in index file
 css go to head section and scripts go to at the last of the body section
 ```bash
 npm install bootstrap --save